Visiting China soon? Here are the best China travel apps that I use and recommend every time.

 8. Trip

-Trip (formerly Ctrip) is one of the most popular holiday booking sites in mainland China, and you can do everything in English.
+It’s one of the most popular holiday booking sites for mainland China, and you can do everything in English.
 Yay!

-I’ve used it time and time again for tours, hotels, flights, airport transfers, and my favorite – bullet train bookings.
+I’ve used it time and time again for hotels, flights, tours, and my favorite – bullet train bookings.

 If you’re on a packaged tour, where everything is sorted, you may not need Trip.

-However, if you’re taking advantage of Visa-Free Transit and you have some time to explore, or your tour has finished and there’s more you want to see, Trip is a great app to have.
+But if you’re taking advantage of China’s Visa-Free Travel and you have some time to explore, or your tour has finished and there’s more you want to see, Trip is a great app to have.

 Another good accommodation booking app is Agoda (fairly popular in China) or Hostelworld if you’re on a shoestring budget.